mathriddle/ColabTurtlePlus/README.md

 * Default background color is white
 * Default pen color is black
 * Default pen size is 1
-* Default shape is an arrow
+* Default shape is classic
 * Default window size is 800x600
 * Default mode is standard.
 Therefore
    * center of window has coordinates (0,0)